 - To add a splash of color and avoid cutting tiles, fill in empty spaces along the perimeter with small, colored ceramic tiles.
 To add color to the interior design, arrange a few colored tiles on top of the wall tiles to see what type of design you would like.

-- Using an X-acto knife, cut then remove the single wall tiles you wish to replace with the small colored ceramic tiles.
+- Using a precision knife, cut then remove the single wall tiles you wish to replace with the small colored ceramic tiles.
 Place the smaller tiles where you have removed the wall tiles and see how you like your design.

 - Next, remove all tiles from the tray, put on disposable gloves then apply adhesive to both the tray and the back of the sheet of tile.
 Press and adhere the sheet of tile to the tray—carefully wipe away excess adhesive with a slightly damp sponge or hot wet rag.